Melanie Leishman: Film

 Her first theatrically released film was a supporting role in Victoria Day (2009).

-In the 2010 short film The Long Autumn, about a boy (Devon Bostick) that grows up alone on a strange island and eventually encounters fellow humans but needs to gain a pair of boots before being accepted, she was the sweetly naive serving girl Ladeeda.
+Leishmann starred as Ladeeda in the Devon Bostick-led short film The Long Autumn in 2010.

-Quirky romantic/drama Old Stock (2012) saw her playing sparky love interest Patti, an arsonist serving community service teaching dance classes at an old peoples' home.
+Quirky romantic/drama Old Stock (2012) saw her playing sparky love interest Patti, an arsonist serving community service teaching dance classes at a retirement home.

-Musical/slasher Stage Fright (2014) cast her somewhat against type, having mostly been cast as "best friend of the lead" or generally timid characters, in this film she's the "mean girl" Diva like Liz Silver who acts as a rival to the film's central protagonist.
+Musical/slasher Stage Fright (2014) saw her take on the role of "mean girl" Liz Silver, going against the type of her recent roles as either the "lead's best friend" or other generally timid characters.

 In 2016, she appeared in the film Below Her Mouth as Claire.

 She reprised her role of Hannah alongside the rest of the original cast in Todd and the Book of Pure Evil: The End of the End, a feature-length animated film that concluded the cult TV series, which was released in 2017.

-2018 short comedy-drama film Softcore saw Melanie Leishman co-star with Alyssa Owsiany as a pair of bridesmaids that bond over exchanging the bizarre stories of their sexual awakenings.
+2018 short comedy-drama film Softcore saw Leishman co-star with Alyssa Owsiany as a pair of bridesmaids that bond over exchanging the bizarre stories of their sexual awakenings.

 In 2021, she appeared in the 80's set comedy-drama The Exchange as Diane, the teacher's assistant and long suffering girlfriend to primary antagonist gym teacher Gary Rothbauer (Justin Hartley).
 The same year, in Christmas set romantic comedy Single All the Way as Ashleigh, young mother of two small children and a supportive sister to the lead Peter (Michael Urie).